 Finding: The City applied for a grant from DLCD related to middle housing for an Infrastructure Based Time Extension (IBTER) and was awarded a grant.
 The areas evaluated from the grant were areas north of downtown and south of downtown.
 Through the evaluation of transportation, water, wastewater, and stormwater, a deficiency was identified for the water system related to fire flow to accommodate Middle Housing.
 DLCD reviewed the City of Newberg application and approved the application extension request on March 16, 2021.
 The balance of the land within the Newberg Urban Growth Boundary is able to accommodate Middle Housing, specifically duplex development.
 The City is in the process of updating its Functional Plans for Transportation (CPTA20-0002), Water (CPTA20-0003), Wastewater (CPTA20-0004), and Stormwater (CPTA20-0005).
 The Transportation System Plan was approved by Ordinance No. 2021-2871 on March 1, 2021.
-The Water and Wastewater Master Plans are scheduled for review by the Planning Commission on April 8, 2021 and the Stormwater Master Plan on May 13, 2021.
-The City Council will review these plans on May 3 and June 7, 2021, respectively.
+The Water and Wastewater Master Plans were approved on May 3, 2021 by Ordinance No 2021-2876 and 2021-2877.
+The Stormwater Master Plan is schedule for Planning Commission review on May 13, 2021.
+The City Council will review the Stormwater Master Plan on June 21, 2021.